sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - ui-guide.md

 For example, the following image shows:

-- an anchor line outlined in yellow ("Here is a good candidate...")
+- an anchor line outlined in yellow ("Here is a good candidate")
-- a line output by the Label method outlined in blue ("And here's the text below...")
+- a line output by the Label method outlined in blue ("And here's the text below")

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/ui_label_and_method_1.png)